microsoft/malmo/README.md

 ### Malmo as a native Python wheel ###

-It also possible to use ```pip3 install malmo``` to install Malmo as a python with native code package: [Pip install for Malmo](https://github.com/Microsoft/malmo/blob/master/scripts/python-wheel/README.md).
+On common Windows, MacOs and Linux variants it is possible to use ```pip3 install malmo``` to install Malmo as a python with native code package: [Pip install for Malmo](https://github.com/Microsoft/malmo/blob/master/scripts/python-wheel/README.md).
 Once installed, the malmo Python module can be used to download source and examples and start up Minecraft with the Malmo game mod.

 Alternatively, a pre-built version of Malmo can be installed as follows:

 1. [Download the latest *pre-built* version, for Windows, Linux or MacOSX.](https://github.com/Microsoft/malmo/releases)
       NOTE: This is _not_ the same as downloading a zip of the source from Github. _Doing this **will not work** unless you are planning to build the source code yourself (which is a lengthier process).
 If you get errors along the lines of "`ImportError: No module named MalmoPython`" it will probably be because you have made this mistake._